GM posts lower profit after recall; core outlook on target

 Citi's Michaeli said North American results were solid, profit margins in China rebounded from the fourth quarter and the performance in Europe improved.

-Also, the company still sees U.S. auto industry sales this year in the range of 16 million to 16.5 million vehicles.

-Profit at its international operations, including China, fell 47 percent in the quarter to $252 million.
-GM said it gained market share in China.

 The loss in Europe widened to $284 million from $152 million last year, but the quarter included $200 million in restructuring costs already outlined by the company.
 CFO Stevens said the company was "seeing real progress in Europe."
-Barra reiterated that GM remained on track to return to break-even financial results in the region by mid-decade.
+It has said financial results would return to breakeven by mid-decade.

 The loss in South America grew to $156 million from $38 million last year.